NAVDEMO/RunTests/README.md

 - Currently the test runner page is hardcoded at ID=61266 - this will either be part of the Testtoolkit, become an AL App or find another way to not block an object ID.
 - Tests, Tests, Tests
 - Blog posts will be updated on running tests
+- Describe mechanisms for apps to add their tests to testsuites on install (thanks Mike Glue for the PR/Idea)
 - Project will move to microsoft based github repo
 - This github repository will be deleted.